We Are Fury: 2019: "Looking For You", "Memories", and Dawn and Dusk

-We Are Fury released their single "Heart of Mine", featuring Juno-nominated vocalist Kobra Paige, as a free download.
+We Are Fury released their single "Heart of Mine", featuring vocalist Kobra Paige, as a free download.
 Record label Lowly released the song on 19 July 2019.
 In a press release, We Are Fury wrote that the track is themed around the concept of perseverance and "remaining focused on your journey as a person."
 The duo produced "heavier elements" within the track to act as counterparts to Paige's heavy metal vocals, all while keeping the balance of "melodic sections to develop contrast."
 The song was meant to be a part of an extended play, though the duo decided to instead release it as part of their debut album.
 An Earmilk writer noted We Are Fury's use of vocal chops and synthesisers as retaining "a balance of slower and melodic sections" to contrast Paige' vocals that "inspire listeners to find peace, even in their darkest days."
 ThisSongSlaps described the track as a "vocally driven beauty" that turns into a trap song featuring "a sinister barrage of bass."

 During a mid-2019 interview with Daily Hive, We Are Fury announced that shortly after their performance at Fvded in the Park, a collaborative song with Canadian producer Nxsty would release.
 On 16 August 2019, the collaboration between the duo, Nxsty, and Quebec-based rapper Wasiu, titled "Mortal", was released.
 We Are Fury contacted Nxsty about collaborating with We Are Fury a year before "Mortal"'s release; They met Wasiu through YouTube's comment section.
 Writing for Earmilk, Alshaan Kassam said that the collaboration portrayed "a balance between boundary-pushing sound design and melodic lyricism", highlighting Wasiu's vocals as "flowing perfectly in alignment with the mellow beat".
 EDM.com praised the song as a "sound designers paradise", writing that it was a "perfect example of balance between boundary-pushing sound design and melodic lyricism."

 On 30 August 2019, Canadian music producer Dabin released a 17-track remix LP of his second studio album Wild Youth.
 The remix LP featured various notable remixers, including Trivecta; Crystal Skies; Fransis Derelle; and Duumu.
 Dabin included We Are Fury's remix of his and French record producer Fytch's song "Altitude" on the remix album; American dubstep producer Ray Volpe also remixed "Altitude".